Previous dayApril 24, 2026Next day

 0.5 km---✓ ReviewedUSGS →

-A magnitude 2.1 seismic event took place 7 km ESE of Leilani Estates, Hawaii on April 24, 2026 at 23:19 UTC.
+Reports of a magnitude 2.1 earthquake 7 km ESE of Leilani Estates, Hawaii came in on April 24, 2026 at 23:19 UTC.
 At a depth of just 0.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The epicenter is at 19.451°, -154.849°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24